-5.3 Optical Flow
+5.5 Optical Flow

 An optical flow field is a velocity field which represents the motion of points across an image.
-Optical flow techniques aim to calculate these fields by differentiating in time, and applying smoothness constraints on the flow fields it produces.

-The main two assumptions on which optical flow computation is based are:

-1. An object point's brightness is constant over time
+Optical flow techniques aim to calculate these fields by differentiating in time and space, and applying smoothness constraints on the produced flow fields.
+The main additional assumption on which optical flow computation is based is that an object point's brightness is constant over time.
+This is the constant brightness criterion.
+Optical flow's derivation [see e.g. Nixon and Aguado, 2008] uses this to give the motion constraint equation: